Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Simulation Study

-The forecasts from the ARFIMA and the state-space model are shown in Figure \ref{fig:L96Comparison} for the same vector element as in Figure \ref{fig:L96MSEAlpha}, and both models clearly produce inadequate forecasts compared to the ESN.
+The forecasts from the DESN, ARFIMA, and VAR models are shown in Figure \ref{fig:L96Comparison}, and it can seen that the ARFIMA and VAR models produce inadequate forecasts compared to the DESN.
 The sub-optimal performance can be attributed to the underlying nonlinear dynamics of the \cite{lor96} model.
-ARIMA models are designed to only capture linear dependence, and ARFIMA models are not sufficiently flexible to capture a highly nonlinear behavior such as that of \cite{lor96}.
-We quantify the forecasting performance of the different methods using the MSE and the continuous ranked probability score (CPRS; \cite{gneit07}), a proper scoring rule for probabilistic forecasts which would be equal to zero with a perfect forecast.
+For example, ARIMA models are designed to only capture linear dependence, and are not sufficiently flexible to capture a highly nonlinear behavior such as that of \cite{lor96}.
+We quantify the forecasting performance for all of the different methods using the MSE and the continuous ranked probability score (CPRS; \cite{gneit07}), a proper scoring rule for probabilistic forecasts which would be equal to zero with a perfect forecast.
 The results, shown in Table \ref{tbl:MethodComp}, highlight a median MSE across vector elements and realizations of 2.92 with interquartile range (IQR) of 2.16 for the ARFIMA model, whereas the state-space model returns an MSE of 4.58 (2.75).
-The ESN drastically outperforms these models in the case of an optimal leaking rate $\hat{\alpha}_{\text{opt}}$, with MSE of 1.26 (0.90), while a short-range choice of $\alpha=1$ would lead to the worst MSE of 6.91 (4.03).
-The same relative ordering of forecasting performance was found for the CRPS, with the ESN($\hat{\alpha}_{\text{opt}}$) model showing the best performance.
+The HMM generates an MSE of 9.92 (11.37), the VAR model returns an MSE of 1.62 (1.09) and the LSTM and GRU models generate MSE values of 6.00 (6.39) and 6.67 (7.11), respectively.
+The suboptimal performance of the state-space and HMM models is attributable to the lack of long-range dependence being captured by these models, while LSTM and GRU's performance can be largely attributed to the lack of a sufficiently long record of training data available to train these models, whose large parametric space require a substantial amount of information for proper training.
+The DESN clearly outperforms all of these models with MSE of 0.66 (0.63), while a shallow version ($D=1$) of the ESN model would lead to an MSE of 1.26 (0.90).
+The same relative ordering of forecasting performance was found for the CRPS, with the DESN model showing the best performance.